 Welcome, my name is Ken Slusser.
 I wanted to express my appreciation for the progressive rock band YES.
-In the early 80's Chris Squire was being interviewed and was asked if YES music was sending any type of message.
+In the early 80's, Chris Squire was being interviewed and was asked if YES music was sending any type of message.
 He replied, "A message of HOPE."
 I decided to use HOPE as a theme for what became a succession of banners which were displayed during the various YES tours.
 The first banner was rather crude, just block letters created with black spray paint (not pictured on this site).
 They eventually became more involved.
 I was fortunate enough to meet Jon Anderson on several occasions.
 The first being in 1989.
 He greeted me as, "The HOPE Man!"

 Thank you for your anticipated viewing.
-I sincerely hope that something that you see herein, is attractive to your higher self.
+I sincerely hope that something you see herein, is attractive to your higher self.

 (Please view using a large device such as a PC or laptop)

 6/28/23 - If you haven't visited recently, there's a fairly new poem on the 'Poetry' page titled, "She Is Loved," along with a tale which I refer to as, "17.5 Snowflakes."
 Just click on the Poetry tab and scroll down.